What is Vectical?

 Tell your doctor about all other medicines you are using to treat psoriasis.
 Also tell your doctor if you are taking a diuretic (water pill) or vitamin or mineral supplements that contain calcium or vitamin D.

-Vectical is for use only on areas of psoriasis.
+Vectical ointment is for use only on areas of psoriasis.
 Avoid getting it on healthy skin areas.
-Vectical should not be applied to the face or the vaginal area.
+The ointment should not be applied to the face or the vaginal area.

-To make sure you can safely use Vectical, tell your doctor if you have any of these other conditions:
+To make sure Vectical is safe for you, tell your doctor if you have ever had:

 low or high levels of calcium in your blood;